IAEA-NDS/endf-parserpy/README.md

                                   in the ENDF recipe if the latter number is suffixed by a question mark.
 - `--ignore_varspec_mismatch=true` will lead to less strict checking that tolerates any inconsistent variable specification if the variable name in the
                               ENDF recipe is suffixed by a question mark.

+## Acknowledgments

+The IAEA consultant Daniel Lopez Aldama helped with his great knowledge on the ENDF-6 format to guide through the complexities of the format in numerous discussions and also greatly contributed to the debugging of the recipe files.

 ## Legal note